ingthorb/Assignment3/ReadMe.txt

 We implemented the IstheStudentinthecourse wrong, changed it.

-We can add a course, but it won't save to the database and can't get it after.
+We can add a course.

+Added waitinglist

+Changed StudentDTO we shouldn't be returning the id.

+ADDstudentlist _id wasn't doing anything?
 Do we need to change the Date format? https://en.wikipedia.org/wiki/ISO_8601

+Have a exception for everything, for example in AddTowaitinglist there are 2 exceptions returning the same status code.
+But it helps debugging later on.

+Added students in Db how the db should be.

+Added DeleteStudent
+Added waitinglist, get and add.